thibaudcolas/draftjs-conductor/README.md

 }
 ```

 `registerCopySource` will ensure the clipboard contains a full representation of the Draft.js content state on copy, while `handleDraftEditorPastedText` retrieves Draft.js content state from the clipboard.
 Voilà!
+This also changes the HTML clipboard content to be more semantic, with less styles copied to other word processors/editors.

 Relevant Draft.js issues: